Alphazit60/alpha_music-v1/README.md

-# alpha_music-v1
+# Musica

-a music app purely in HTML, CSS and JS, no framework
+A simple music player made with HTML, CSS and Javascript